ibraheemdev/poller/docs/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/9d7f1698687e79cf9ebf/maintainability)](https://codeclimate.com/github/ibraheemdev/authboss/maintainability)

 Authboss is a flexible authentication solution for Go Web Applications.
-It makes it easy to plug in authentication to an application and get a lot of functionality with little effort.
+It makes it easy to plug in authentication to an application and get a lot of functionality with minimal effort.

 It is composed of 9 modules: